earthly/website/blog/_posts/2023-04-17-django-template-filters.md

 the string **"a - b - c"**.

 ~~~

 ~~~{.html caption=""}
 <!--  the value -->
 ['python', 'is', 'fun'] | join:" - "

 ~~~

 ~~~{.html caption=""}
 "python - is - fun"
 ~~~

 ~~~{.html caption=""}
 <!--  the value -->
 ['Monday', 'Tuesday', 'Wednesday'] | join:" // "
 ~~~

 ~~~{.html caption=""}
 "Monday // Tuesday // Wednesday"
 ~~~

 ### Date Filter

 The date filter is used to format a date according to a given format.
-There are numerous [format strings available for the date filter](Django documentation](https://docs.djangoproject.com/en/4.1/ref/templates/builtins/#date).
+There are numerous [format strings available for the date filter](Django documentation](<https://docs.djangoproject.com/en/4.1/ref/templates/builtins/#date>).

 Here's the syntax to use the date filter: `{% raw %}{{ value | date:"D d M Y" }}{% endraw %}`.

 If value is a **datetime** object (for example, the result of **datetime.datetime.now())** OR 2022-12-12T10:30:00.000123, the output will be the string **"Mon 12 Dec 2022"**.

-You can also use one of the predefined date formats such as DATE_FORMAT, DATETIME_FORMAT, SHORT_DATE_FORMAT or SHORT_DATETIME_FORMAT, or a custom format that uses the format specifiers as shown in the example above.
+You can also use one of the predefined date formats such as DATE_FORMAT, DATETIME_FORMAT, SHORT_DATE_FORMAT, or SHORT_DATETIME_FORMAT, or a custom format that uses the format specifiers as shown in the example above.

 `{% raw %}{{ value|date:"SHORT_DATE_FORMAT" }}{% endraw %}`